HeyGarrison/garrisonsnelling.com/about/index.md

 I'm Garrison and it's a pleasure to make your acquaintance!
 I help craft delightful web products for a living.

 I'm a big believer in humor.
-I think it can bring people together and teardown barriers.
+I think it can bring people together and teardown walls.

 😆😆😆